Langrzyk/STOSPA/README.md

 The STOSPA features:
 - **Temperature control** - Heater operation control to heat up the tank water to the desired target temperature.
-- **Foot massage** - Operation of the device generating pleasant and air bubbles surrounding the foot.
+- **Foot massage** - The device generating air bubbles surrounding the foot.
 - **Automatic operation of the unit's basic functions** - Automatic filling and draining of the unit after use.
 - **Lighting effects** - Control the color of the LED bar to increase the user experience when using the device